Adrien-Gontier/Plano/README.md

-Back for my project for certification.
+My project for certification.

 It's a project management application.

+It's in progress